TeddyDD/ollama-cli/README.md

 LC_TIME=en_US TZ=UTC date |
     ollama-cli -j date as json object with each component as separate field, skip timezone |
     jq

+ollama-cli -n \                                                        1s
+  -s 'You are AI model that talks like a pirate.
+Respond to questions.'\
+  'why sky is blue?'
 ```

 Append and prefix flags are designed for piping text from Kakoune with
 <kbd>|</kbd> key.

+## Templates

+Flags `-o` and `-i` use Go [text/template](https://godocs.io/text/template)
+syntax.

+Prompt template values:

+* Args: CLI args except flags, joined with spaces.
+* Stdin
+* File
+* FromFlags: Additional prompt that would be inserted, based on flags (see `-J` flag).
+* System: System prompt flag content.

+Output template values:

+* Prompt: struct with same fields as prompt template input.
+* RenderededPrompt: final prompt used for this generation.
+* Output: output produced by LLM.
+* Append, Prefix: booleans, flags `-a` and `-p` respectively.

+Additional functions:

+* `s regex input`: run [structural regexp](https://github.com/zyedidia/sregx) on the input and return printed (`p` command) text.
+* `codeBlock input`: extract markdown code block from input.

 ## Contributing